laser cutting

 Therefore, the manufacturing industry and technical personnel must be clear about the basic situation of laser cutting technology and its main types.

-Then, based on this understanding, they should combine it with the actual manufacturing materials, and apply the corresponding laser cutting technology in a reasonable way.
+Then, based on this understanding, they should combine it with the actual manufacturing materials and apply the corresponding laser cutting technology in a reasonable manner.

 It can meet the actual production and processing needs of the manufacturing industry.